 For years parents like you have ADORED this stroller and regularly give the Vista great reviews!
 Discover all the amazing aspects of this stylish convertible stroller + video reviews in my exclusive UPPAbaby Vista review.

 Midrange and Budget Tandem Strollers

 There are few options in this category.
 Over the years I’ve noticed that more and more brands are heading toward the sit and stand or single to double convertible stroller option.
 Many sit and stand strollers have a second removable seat option that goes over the bench.
 Joovy and Graco are the best brands.
 Single to double options are usually not in this price category.

 Contours Options Elite

-- [LIGHTWEIGHT DESIGN] - Enjoy multiple seating options in a lighter-weight aluminum frame that is only 34 lbs.
-Each seat accommodates up to 40 pounds.
+- LIGHTWEIGHT DESIGN -- Enjoy multiple seating options in a lighter-weight aluminum frame that is only 34 lbs.
+Easy to assemble and each seat accommodates up to 40 pounds.

 Contours have consistently put out excellent strollers, and their tandems have been met with great reviews in years past.
 The Options Elite gives you seven seating options for your two children.
 If you have twins, this stroller is a great choice because it accommodates two infant car seats.
 One car seat adapter is included with purchase, and most major car seat brands are accepted.

 This tandem Contours stroller has a convenient standing fold, and folds with both seats attached.
 While it is a hefty 38 pounds, it has all the features you could want, like a generous storage basket with zippered sides for easy accessibility.
 Large sun canopies with mesh panel extensions provide ample shade and air circulation.
 Mesh pockets in the seat holds little snacks or toys for each child.

 Seats have a 3-position recline and adjustable footrest, along with pivoting bumper bars.
 5-point safety harnesses keep your passengers snug and safe.
 Large rubber-coated wheels smooths out the ride and you get a cup holder.